 My Data Stores.
 Now you can add a Data Store, change the settings of an existing Data Store, and see the items inside a Data Store.

 Click the database icon to view items in a Data Store.
 Click the pencil icon to change the settings of a Data Store.

-Once you have created a Data Store, you can add items to it in a Blend, using the Data Store block
+Once you have created a Data Store, you can add items to it in an automation, using the Data Store block

-Creating a Data Store in a Blend or Template
+Creating a Data Store in an automation or Template

 If you build a Template that uses a Data Store, you have to create the Data Store inside the Blend/Template.
 You can do this with the block